MooHoll/Asian_Psyllid_Methylation/README.md

 There is a chromosome level assembly of *D. citri* but the sex chromosomes have not been identified.
 Xiudao has therefore carried out whole genome resequencing of male and female *D. citri* so we can attempt to determine whether the system is XO or XY.

-I will follow Kamil's coverage pipeline to see if we have clear coverage differences in one particular chromosome set in males vs females: [https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md.](https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md).

-**Genome and annotation:** the chromosome level assembly paper is avaliable [here](https://www.biorxiv.org/content/10.1101/869685v1).
+Genome and annotation: the chromosome level assembly paper is avaliable [here](https://www.biorxiv.org/content/10.1101/869685v1).
 As it is still a pre-print and not published ther authors have not yet released the full version.
 I have emailed the authors and obtained version 3 plus a current annotation file.

+I will follow Kamil's coverage pipeline to see if we have clear coverage differences in one particular chromosome set in males vs females: [https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md.](https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md).

 **Current Progress:** Following Kamil's pipeline above I have successfully identified that the X chromosome is chromosome 8.
 I am now running a windowed coverage approach to see if I can identify whether there is a Y or not.